davebelais/odot-cds/reference/ReadMe_rev_11-2012.txt

 ------------------------------------------------------------------------------------------
      A.   Description

 The Decode Database is an MS Access database that is loaded with your requested subset of crash data.
 There are three (3) master data tables:  CRASH, VHCL and PARTIC.
 The remaining tables are look-up tables.
-The table structure and lookup tables are documented in Section IV of the “Data Extract Code Descriptions” manual on our web page:  http://www.oregon.gov/ODOT/TD/TDATA/pages/car/car_publications.aspx
+The table structure and lookup tables are documented in Section IV of the ï¿½Data Extract Code Descriptionsï¿½ manual on our web page:  http://www.oregon.gov/ODOT/TD/TDATA/pages/car/car_publications.aspx

 Use of the CDS Decode Database requires experience working with MS Access or other database applications.